Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Introduction

 Because they are sourced by the same underlying gravitational potentials, the signal component of the reconstruction is correlated with the unWISE galaxy density on large angular scales (for our model of unWISE, the correlation is significant for multipoles $\ell < 5$).
 Measuring this cross-power spectrum yields new information beyond the galaxy and estimator autospectra.
-The remote dipole (radial velocity) field on large angular scales is estimated from the small-scale CMB and unWISE maps, and therefore comes from independent data combinations.
+The remote dipole (radial velocity) field on large angular scales is estimated from the small-scale CMB and unWISE maps, and therefore comes from an independent data combination.
 At a deeper level, the cross-correlation of the estimator with galaxy density is the squeezed limit of the galaxy-galaxy-temperature bispectrum.
 This data combination is particularly interesting since it can be used to measure a scale-dependent bias induced by primordial non-Gaussianity~\cite{Munchmeyer2018,Contreras:2019bxy,AnilKumar:2022flx} or isocurvature~\cite{Hotinli2019,Kumar:2022bly}.
 We find that the measured cross-spectrum is consistent with the expected sample variance.
-This is significant in light of the fact that the unWISE autospectrum is dominated by large-angular scale systematic effects on multipoles $\ell \lesssim 20$, and provides strong evidence for the future success of kSZ velocity reconstruction as a probe of non-Gaussianity and isocurvature.
+This is significant in light of the fact that the unWISE autospectrum is dominated by large angular-scale systematic effects at multipoles $\ell \lesssim 20$, and provides strong evidence for the future success of kSZ velocity reconstruction as a probe of non-Gaussianity and isocurvature~\footnote{In the months since the original version of this manuscript was posted on the arXiv preprint server several such analyses have been presented including Refs.~\cite{Krywonos:2024mpb,Lague:2024czc,Hotinli:2025tul}}.

 As a summary of the implications of our analysis for the remote dipole field, we compute the posterior over the optical depth bias $b_v$ given the reconstruction.
 We find an upper limit of $b_v < 1.4$ at $68 \%$ confidence.
 This is consistent with our expectation that the total signal-to-noise of the reconstruction is order one for this data combination.
-In a companion paper~\cite{cosmopaper} we use the reconstructed remote dipole field presented here to constrain a variety of cosmological models.
+In a companion paper~\cite{Krywonos:2024mpb} we use the reconstructed remote dipole field presented here to constrain a variety of cosmological models.